-- 5. Look for costs that should be coded to the goals and functions deducted in Part I (e.g. non-agency, community services, food services) but that currently are not.
+- 5. Look for costs that should be coded to the goals and functions deducted in Part I (e.g., non-agency, community services, food services) but that currently are not.
 For example, for expenditures for shared staff and services among agencies, the contracted portion could be coded as non-agency.
-Also, if the district operates a child care program, that could be a community services goal.
+Also, if the district operates a childcare program, that could be a community services goal.
 Coding to excluded goals or function codes reduces the total expenses in Part 1. - 6.
 Review cost sharing between the district's general fund and other funds or dependent charters.
 Are they using object 5750 to transfer program support costs or recording a fund transfer as payment for support costs?
 Using object 5750 will decrease costs in the general fund, thereby reducing total expenditures in Part 1. - 7.
 Review expenditures coded to restricted "other" resources that are not included in the SACS software's exemption list.
 Should they be in the formula?
-Are they restricted for a purpose that excludes their use for salaries and benefits of classroom staff (e.g. equipment, facilities, supplies only, staff development)?
-If so, manually removing them in column 4b would reduce overall expenses in Part 1.
+Are they restricted for a purpose that excludes their use for salaries and benefits of classroom staff (e.g., equipment, facilities, supplies only, staff development)?
+If so, manually removing them in column 4b would reduce overall expenses in Part 1. - 8.
+Review expenditures in functions 8000-8999 for plant services in the general fund that may qualify as expenditures for deferred maintenance or capital projects funds.
+Moving these costs to other funds will decrease costs in the general fund, thereby reducing total expenditures in Part 1.